GLeasfy/tobyletter/README.md

 This is a personal, fan-made project with no commercial intent.
 UNDERTALE is property of Toby Fox.
 This letter is simply a tribute made out of love and admiration.

+---

+## 🎶 Music Credits

+The background music is a fan cover of a track from *DELTARUNE*, composed by Toby Fox.
+This cover was created by *Fonzi M*

+🔗 Original Cover on YouTube: https://www.youtube.com/watch?v=NF9GsG6goGA